cxcsds/xspec-models-cxc/README.md

 ```

 The code will guess whether to use g++ or clang++.
 This choice will be
-over-ridden by setting the CXX environment variable.
+over-ridden by setting the CXX environment variable (useful for cases
+where XSPEC was built with clang but you also have gcc installed, as
+the install defaults to g++ in this case).

 I suggest creating a new venv or conda environment, and then install
 with the following: